-At the outset of employment and every year thereafter, every employee must affirm their commitment to Dun & Bradstreet's Code when taking our annual Protect the Franchise Training.
+At the outset of employment and every year thereafter, every employee must affirm their commitment to Dun & Bradstreet's Code.
 At these times, as a condition of employment, you must certify that:

-- You have read the Code and understand your responsibility to comply with its principles and policies; - Except as you may have otherwise reported: - o You have no interest that might be deemed a conflict of interest and you will disclose any conflicts of interest that may occur in the course of your employment; - o You abide by the Company's policies prohibiting discrimination, harassment and retaliation; - o You are not aware of, nor have undertaken, any transaction or arrangement that might be deemed to be a related party transaction; - o You have not violated the Code or any applicable laws in connection with Dun & Bradstreet's business; and - o You are not aware of any violations of the Code or any applicable laws in connection with Dun & Bradstreet's business by others, including employees or business partners.
+- You have read the Code and understand your responsibility to comply with its principles and policies; - Except as you may have otherwise reported: - You have no interest that might be deemed a conflict of interest; - o You abide by the Company's policies prohibiting discrimination, harassment and retaliation; - You are not aware of, nor have undertaken, any transaction or arrangement that might be deemed to be a related party transaction; - You have not violated the Code or any applicable laws in connection with Dun & Bradstreet's business; and - You are not aware of any violations of the Code or any applicable laws in connection with Dun & Bradstreet's business by others, including employees or business partners.